Enjoy The Beauty Of Hills

 Delhi is by common consent the world’s most polluted city.
 The air hangs yellow and heavy with diesel fumes, charcoal smoke, and humidity.
 The sun resembles a pale white ghost.
 It’s certainly no place for an English mountain runner.
 So what was I thinking?
 What kind of sick and twisted impulse, what rancid karma had caused me to come here?
 Queen Victoria had never bothered to visit India, so why should I?
 The poverty, the sweat, the frustration, the religion, the corruption, the toilets.
 But it was also a place I didn’t want to end up regretting I’d never seen.

 As soon as I arrived at The Hotel Ashok I should have stocked up on cakes from the small patisserie in the lobby, called room-service and had my fridge filled with beer, located the movie channel, and retired to my two-hundred-dollar-per-night bed.
-And I should have stayed there until it was time to leave for the mountains.
-Instead, I was drawn into a false sense of security by the group of runners limbering up in the lobby.
+And I should have stayed there until it was time to leave for the Himalaya.
+Instead, I was drawn into a false sense of security by a group of runners limbering up in the lobby.
 I downed a cappuccino, changed into my vest and shorts, and followed them outside in search of suitable training grounds.

 They were in Delhi for the Himalayan 100.
 There was Jesus, a gloomy, polo-shirted Mexican, who had brought along a full suitcase of bottled water, suffered from shin splints, and would win a special medal for picking up the most litter during the race.
 There was Jethro, who was fanatical about diet and body hair and had just quit smoking.
 He had all the gear and no idea or, as he once observed: